mattvenn/piffin/glossary.md

 ## Linux

-A type of operating system.
-Others you may have heard of are `Apple OSX`, `Microsoft windows` and `Android`.
-Linux is used on the Raspberry Pi.
+The [Operating System](#operating-system) used on the Raspberry Pi.
+Linux is free and you can download and read the code that makes it work.
+It is also used on about 30% of the web sites on the internet.

 ## Loop